WPA Health insurance review (2026)

 How to get more information about WPA health insurance cover

-If you'd like more WPA health insurance information, to read its terms and conditions, or access its product literature, visit its website
+If you'd like more WPA health insurance information, to read its terms and conditions, or access its product literature, visit its website.

-For more independent expert analysis from us you can check out how WPA ranks against other providers in our review of the Best private health insurance in 2025 and see how its pricing compares in our research guide on how much private health insurance costs.
+For more independent expert analysis from us you can check out how WPA ranks against other providers in our review of the Best private health insurance in 2026 and see how its pricing compares in our research guide on how much private health insurance costs.

 For a free comparison quote and to discuss your health insurance options with an expert broker please complete our form.

-Disclaimer: This information is general and what is best for you will depend on your personal circumstances.
+Disclaimer: This information is general, and what is best for you will depend on your personal circumstances.
 Please speak with a financial adviser or do your own research before making a decision.
+The brokers we work with provide a comparison service from a panel of some of the UK’s top health insurers.
+Not every broker works with all the insurers listed in our guides.

 Frequently Asked Questions